 Where to stay at Yosemite

 Within Yosemite National Park there are several awesome camping options.
 We’ve camped at Upper and Lower Pines campgrounds and both are fine, but both are also quite open and rather crowded.
 We have seen bears in both areas.
 Oh, and there are several great lodge choices too, both inside and outside the Park.
 We can attest to the ones outside…

-Tip: camping or not, take a look at our Yellowstone wildlife article for some tips and safety info for wildlife viewing in National Parks.
+Tip: camping or not, take a look at our wildlife safety article for some tips and guidelines for wildlife viewing and precautions in National Parks.

 We are in love with the Evergreen Lodge.
 Like we said in our article about the Evergreen Lodge at Yosemite, it’s very clear that the lodge and entire property was built with family in mind.
 It’s got everything from zip lines and a pool to walking trails and game rooms.
 We would love to return here with our extended family, as it’s an incredible property that’s just perfect for family travel.

 The Evergreen Lodge is extremely close the the Hetch Hetchy entrance to Yosemite National Park.
 It’s a perfect home base if your goals are sightseeing, hiking or relaxing.
 Book the Evergreen Lodge here!

 Note: the Evergreen Lodge has wonderful family cabins that are perfect if you’re traveling with kids.

 4th Stop: Crater Lake National Park